IsaiahFlax/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+        Sessions allow users to be authenticated.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+        bcrypt hashes passwords and stores the hash not the password.

 - [ ] What does bcrypt do to slow down attackers?

+        bcrypt add in salts to make rainbow tables less useable.

 - [ ] What are the three parts of the JSON Web Token?

+        header, payload, signature

 ## Minimum Viable Product